drblah/mpconn/README.md

 The easiest way to get Rust is to install it using rustup from https://rustup.rs/

 ## Usage
 Each endpoint needs a host configuration.
 This configuration involves one or more remote endpoints to tunnel between, which Remote transport protocol to use and which layer to tunnel.
 Examples can be found in the test_tools directory along with bash scrpts for setting up network namespace based testing environments.
-On each endpoint, run `./mpconn --config <host-config>.json` To get additional logging run it with the RUST_LOG environment variable `RUST_LOG=info ./mpconn --config <host-config>.json`
+On each endpoint, run `./mpconn --config <host-config>.json` To get additional logging run it with the RUST_LOG environment variable `RUST_LOG=debug ./mpconn --config <host-config>.json`

 ## Todo
 * QUIC Remote transport